-So even if I had picked up on any of this then, I don’t think it would have mattered.
+So even if I had picked up on any of this then I don't think it would have mattered.
 I may have known it differently.
-For example, I may have had some clue that something was going on, but I don’t think I would have done anything differently.
-We can’t go back and change what we did or didn’t do.
+For example, I may have had some clue that something was happening, but I don't think I would have done anything differently.
+We can't go back and change what we did or didn't do.

 At the time, we do the best we can with the information we have available to us.

 As more information is made available to us, we take that information, and it informs how we respond going forward.
-When our children come out, we spend time learning what it means for them to be transgender and how to support them so they can move forward, and so can we.
+When our children come out, we learn what it means for them to be transgender and how to support them so they can move forward, and so can we.

 Reflection is useful in that it gives us perspective.

-It gives us the ability to see what we weren’t able to see during a time when it wasn’t being made available to us.
-Reflection allows us to have a better understanding of what was going on during a time when we didn’t have the information to be able to understand it.
+It allows us to see what we couldn't see during a time when it wasn't being made available to us.
+Reflection allows us to better understand what was going on during a time when we didn't have the information to understand it.
 It allows us to make sense of previously confusing things.